 However, all this mystery and re-creation of his identity would

 seem (to me) perhaps part of a constant search for the new and novel.

-However, unfortunately, these recreations seem also to have aided those
+However, unfortunately, these recreations of his history have also aided

-who, then and now, seek to characterize Stokowski as a 'charlatan'.
+those who, then and now, seek to characterize Stokowski as a 'charlatan'

 Stokowski's quest for mystery and privacy were also a trait throughout